k-dimple/ubuntu-core-docs/docs/tutorials/try-pre-built-images/install-on-a-public-cloud/index.md

 # Install on a public cloud

 We create pre-built Ubuntu Core images for several public clouds.
+Currently they are available for private preview in the respective marketplaces.
 These images are a way to explore Ubuntu Core.

 * [Install on AWS](install-on-aws): Try Ubuntu Core on an AWS EC2 instance
 * [Install on Azure](install-on-azure): Try Ubuntu Core on Azure